 Your resume is the backbone of your application - often it will be the first thing hiring managers read.
-If you aren’t clear about your skills, qualifications and history, you won’t get a chance to tell your story.
+If you aren’t clear about your skills, qualifications and experience, you won’t get a chance to tell your story.

 Your cover letter gives you a chance to show off a little personality before the interview.
 Use the cover letter to introduce yourself, tell your story and showcase how you fit the position.

 References are an often forgotten, but valuable piece of the application process.
 References can help verify your past work experiences, skill set, and professionalism.

 The Government of Canada's Job Bank provides an easy-to-use Resume Builder.
 Create your resume one box at a time and let the Resume Builder do the formatting for you.

 Students and new graduates may also have an opportunity to utilize their post-secondary institution’s career centre.
 Universities and colleges offer a variety of services including resume review, interview preparation, networking events, and more.